Fields2Cover/Fields2Cover/docs/source/tutorials/route_planning.rst

 .. image:: ../../figures/Tutorial_5_0_field.png

+This method searches the shortest route to cover all the swaths.
 Our inputs are: 1. the swaths; 2.
 The path to traverse through the headlands.

 Swaths were already generated using the Swath generator module.
 On the other hand, the path on the headland has not been computed yet.
 As we usually use 3 widths of the robot as the headland width, we create a headland path that navigates using the middle of the headland: